After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 - On table or tripod stands

 These three methods allow a variety of styles for mounting your projector.
-We would now explain these methods.
+Now let’s review these methods.

 Ceiling Mounts

 Projectors can be mounted on the ceiling.
-A ceiling-mounted projector can be visible or hidden away from sight.
+A ceiling-mounted projector can be visible or hidden out of sight.

 Visible ceiling mounts are often hung up by brackets attached to the ceiling.
 The invisible ones are tucked up above the ceiling.